mitplr/mitplr.github.io/index.md

 2-2:30 | Coffee Break
-2:30-3 | PDL: A High-Level Hardware Design Language for Pipelined Processors 3-3:30 | A Flexible Type System for Fearless Concurrency 3:30-4 | A Compositional Atlas of Tractable Circuit Operations for Probabilistic Inference 4-5 | MIT Faculty Panel: *Future of Programming Languages*
+2:30-3 | PDL: A High-Level Hardware Design Language for Pipelined Processors 3-3:30 | A Flexible Type System for Fearless Concurrency 3:30-4 | You Only Linearize Once
+4-5 | MIT Faculty Panel: *Future of Programming Languages*

 # PL Review Program Committee